DELIVERY drivers in Scotland are staging protests today at changes to their contracts.

 The 150 drivers are owner-driver franchisees, and are demonstrating at depots in Glasgow, Uddingston, Edinburgh and Dundee from 6am.

-In addition to pay cuts the company has introduced enforced weekend working, which GMB believes is a breach of employment law, namely the working time directive.
+GMB says that in addition to pay cuts the company has introduced enforced weekend working, which the union believes is a breach of employment law, namely the working time directive.

-The union says drivers are also being made to man overloaded vehicles.
+The union says drivers are also being made to drive overloaded vehicles.

 GMB’s attempts to meet the company have been rebuffed.